PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Q: What is a Pull Request?
 Why is it useful for collaboration?

 While git is essential, it doesn't take very long to learn, and the basics quickly become second nature.
-We recommend [this](https://www.youtube.com/watch?v=SWYqp7iY_Tc) Github crash course (1 hour).
+We recommend [this](https://www.youtube.com/watch?v=SWYqp7iY_Tc) GitHub crash course (1 hour).

 Other resources: